-Anyone who wants to use Clubhouse should give the app access to their iPhone's address book.
+Anyone who wants to use Clubhouse should give the app access to their iPhone’s address book.
 Without this access, no friends can be invited.
-Interested parties should carefully consider whether access to the app is worth this sensitive data sharing, which also affects other, uninvolved contacts.
-New users can only be added if their mobile phone number is provided.
+Interested parties should carefully consider whether access to the app is worth this delicate data sharing, which also affects other, uninvolved contacts.
+New users can only be added if their mobile number is provided.
 Even when signing up via a social media account, the provider reserves access to followers and friend lists.
-European data protectionists have already criticised this with WhatsApp.
+European data protectors have already criticized this with WhatsApp.

 Admittedly, there are also functional reasons for the access, as it establishes the connection between users.
-However, without consent and with the establishment of shadow profiles, this is extremely questionable.
+However, without consent and with the creation of shadow profiles, this is extremely questionable.

-- Account can only be deleted by email: The fact that Clubhouse apparently attaches little importance to data protection is also shown by the fact that the app so far does not even offer users an option built directly into the platform to have their own data deleted again.
-If you want to get rid of your account, you have to write an email.
+The account can only be deleted by e-mail: The fact that Clubhouse apparently does not attach much importance to data protection is also shown by the fact that the app does not even offer users an option built directly into the platform to have their own data deleted again.
+Anyone who wants to get rid of their account has to write an e-mail.

-- The conversations in a room are recorded: According to the developers, the recording should help to track possible violations of the terms and conditions.
+The conversations in a room are recorded: According to the developers, the recording is intended to help track possible violations of the terms and conditions.

-- Clubhouse is not immune to hate speech either: Hatespeech and harassment in the individual rooms is possible and does happen.
+Clubhouse is not immune to hate speech either: Hate speech and harassment in the individual rooms is possible and does happen.
 Even invited guests can misbehave.
-The operator of the room itself can do little or nothing to moderate discussions.
+The operator of the room itself has little to no ability to intervene in discussions in a moderating capacity.
 Until recently, it was not possible to report grievances directly.
 However, this situation is being actively counteracted by setting up separate community guidelines and a new reporting function.

-"Users should look into the data protection guidelines and weigh up the risk of whether sharing data is worth using the app."
+“Users should look into the privacy policies and weigh the risk of whether sharing data is worth using the app.”

 Christof Stein, press spokesman for the Federal Commissioner for Data Protection and Freedom of Information (BfDI).

-I wonder if the Bavarian popular comedian Karl Valentin would have become a Clubhouse member 100 years ago?
-He already said back then: "Everything has already been said - just not yet by everyone".
-Maybe that helps to keep your FOMO (Fear of Missing Out) under control.
+I wonder if the Bavarian popular comedian Karl Valentin would have become a Clubhouse member 100 years ago.
+He said even then, “Everything has already been said – just not yet by everyone.”
+That may help keep your own FOMO (Fear of Missing out) in check.

-Read here about the legal aspects to consider when using the Clubhouse app.
-Data protection expert Dr Thomas Schwenke has summarised the DSGVO violations and risks: datenschutz-generator.de/clubhouse-recht-datenschutz/
+Read here about the legal aspects to consider when using Clubhouse app.
+Data protection expert Dr. Thomas Schwenke has summarized the GDPR violations and risks.